Luodian/Otter/README.md

 <img src="https://i.postimg.cc/Z5fkydMP/teaser.png"  width="100%" height="100%">
 </div>

 Large Language Models (LLMs) have exhibited exceptional universal aptitude as few/zero-shot learners for numerous tasks, thanks to their pre-training on large-scale text data.
 GPT-3 is a prominent LLM that has showcased significant capabilities in this regard.
 Furthermore, variants of GPT-3, namely InstrctGPT and ChatGPT, equipped with instruction tuning, have proven effective in interpreting natural language instructions to perform complex real-world tasks.
 In this paper, we propose to introduce instruction tuning into multi-modal models, motivated by the Flamingo model's upstream interleaved format pretraining dataset.
 We adopt a similar approach to construct our **MI**-**M**odal **I**n-**C**ontext **I**nstruction **T**uning (**MIMIC-IT**) dataset.
 We then introduce 🦦 Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
-We also optimize OpenFlamingo's implementation for researchers, democratizing the required training resources from 1$\times$ A100 GPU to 4$\times$ RTX-3090 GPUs, and integrate both OpenFlamingo and Otter into Huggingface Transformers for more researchers to incorporate the models into their customized training and inference pipelines.
+We also optimize OpenFlamingo's implementation for researchers, democratizing the required training resources from 1$\times$ A100 GPU to 4$\times$ RTX-3090 GPUs, and integrate both OpenFlamingo and Otter into Hugging Face Transformers for more researchers to incorporate the models into their customized training and inference pipelines.

 ## 🦦 Examples